 First, compress the macOS installer .app into a .tar.gz or zip file.
 For simplicity, this example will use the .tar.gz format.

-Then, upload the compressed file, "macOS_Sierra.tar.gz" in this case, into a new Custom Software in Addigy.
+Then, upload the compressed file, "macOS_Monterey.tar.gz" in this case, into a new Custom Software in Addigy.
 For some Custom Software tips, see our article Creating Custom Software.

-# Uncompress the compressed installer. tar -zxvf macOS_Sierra.tar.gz -C /Applications/ # Make sure the installer has the appropriate file permissions. chmod -R 755 "/Applications/Install macOS Sierra.app" # This is the command the installs the new version. "/Applications/Install macOS Sierra.app/Contents/Resources/startosinstall" --applicationpath "/Applications/Install macOS Sierra.app" --agreetolicense --nointeraction
+# Uncompress the compressed installer. tar -zxvf macOS_Monterey.tar.gz -C /Applications/ # Make sure the installer has the appropriate file permissions. chmod -R 755 "/Applications/Install macOS Monterey.app" # This is the command the installs the new version. "/Applications/Install macOS Monterey.app/Contents/Resources/startosinstall" --applicationpath "/Applications/Install macOS Monterey.app" --agreetolicense --nointeraction

 That's it!
 Make sure you give your software a hardy test before deploying it to production machines.
 Then, you're off to the races.